sarahlibx/quotivation-2/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Is it fantasic?
+# Is it fantastic?
 No - it's better - it's ✨ QUOTETASTIC! ✨

 ### Features:
 - Fetch quotes from API